 The Sistine Madonna (1512-1513) by Raphael; Raphael, Public domain, via Wikimedia Commons

-Additionally, the visual texture was masterfully employed by artists from the Dutch Still Life genre of paintings during the 16th, 17th, and 18th centuries.
-Examples include the Dutch Golden Age painter Pieter Claesz, who was a pioneer in what was known as ontbijtjes pieces, or “breakfast pieces”.
+Additionally, the visual texture was masterfully employed by artists from the Dutch still-life genre of paintings during the 16th, 17th, and 18th centuries.
+Examples include the Dutch Golden Age painter Pieter Claesz, who was a pioneer in what was known as ontbijtjes pieces or “breakfast pieces”.
+His painting Still Life (c.
+1625) provides the perfect illusion of a table setting and all its accouterments; a cut-open pie, various biscuits, bread, nuts, and olives, a knife, a spoon, silver plates, and goblets filled with what appears to be wine.

-There is hyperrealism about this painting and its objects, especially the lustrous qualities of the glasses and silver, which appear smooth, and the rougher qualities of the other food items like the bread and pie.
+There is Hyperrealism about this painting and its objects, especially the lustrous qualities of the glasses and silver, which appear smooth, and the rougher qualities of the other food items like the bread and pie.

 Still Life (c.
 1625) by Pieter Claesz; Pieter Claesz, Public domain, via Wikimedia Commons